bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/02 Ansible/02 configure.md

 * update Inventory hosts
 * add workshop directories

-<font color='green'>Ansible has been installed and configured - Reference only.</font>
+<font color='green'>This section is for reference only - Ansible has been installed and configured.</font>

 ---